Using Literacy Activities In Speech Therapy

 It’s that time of year when many students are either finished, or school is wrapping up.
 Parents start to ask, “What can we do over

 Cups are a fun tool to incorporate into your speech and language therapy.
-They are inexpensive, I buy mine at the dollar store, and easy to
+They are inexpensive, I buy mine at the dollar store, versatile, and

 Copyright © 2019 · The Speech Meadow